-Covid-19: Mumbai records 5,185 new cases – highest one-day count since outbreak
+Covid-19: Maharashtra reports highest-ever jump with 31,855 cases, Mumbai logs record high numbers

-Meanwhile, Delhi registered 1,254 cases on Wednesday – its biggest single-day rise this year.
+Meanwhile, Delhi registered 1,254 cases on Wednesday – the highest single-day rise this year.

-Mumbai on Wednesday registered 5,185 new coronavirus cases – its highest one-day count so far.
-The city’s overall tally rose to 3,74,611.
-This is the first time that Mumbai has reported over 5,000 Covid cases in a single day.
+Maharashtra on Wednesday registered 31,855 new coronavirus cases – the highest one-day count since the beginning of the pandemic.
+The state’s overall count rose to 25,64,881.
+Ninety-five more deaths pushed its toll to 53,684.

 The city recorded six more deaths, which pushed its toll to 11,606.
 Mumbai’s count of active cases stood at 30,760, while the number of recoveries reached 3,31,322.

-Meanwhile, Delhi registered 1,254 cases on Wednesday – its biggest single-day rise this year.
+Meanwhile, Delhi registered 1,254 cases on Wednesday – the highest single-day rise this year.
 The Capital’s overall count went up to 6,51,227.
 Its toll rose to 10,973 with six more deaths.
 More than 6.35 lakh people in Delhi have recovered from the infection.

 Both Delhi and Mumbai have banned public celebration of Holi amid the rise in cases.